Data Quality and Expectations

-In this example, we will illustrate how to use expectations tests.
-Expectations are statistical and quality tests against Bauplan models to ensure that the shape and the value of the data are what we expect.
-These tests allow us to catch data quality issues easily, and can be programmed in multiple ways in our workflows.
-We can use expectations to validate the output of our models as a step in a data pipeline and catch data quality issues before brining artifacts and pipelines to production.
-A very important use case is to ensure the validity of data at the ingestion, when our system sits on the receiving end of data produced by external systems, such as others teams and vendors.
-Expectations also embodies domain specific knowledge about the data.
-If well documented, they can be used as a way to develop thorough data documentation which facilitates the adoption of best practices like data contracts.
-Technically, expectations are functions from a tabular artifact to a boolean: they return True when the expectation is met and the test is passed, False when it fails and the data does not comply with our expectations.
-Because Bauplan leverages vectorized Single-Instruction-Multiple Data -SIMD- operations, they allow to process quite large tables extraordinarily fast.
+In this example, we illustrate how to use expectation tests.
+These tests are statistical and quality checks applied to Bauplan models to ensure that the structure and values of the data meet our expectations.
+Expectation tests help detect data quality issues early and can be incorporated seamlessly into various workflows.
+We can validate the output of our models by adding expectations as steps in a data pipeline, allowing us to catch quality issues before artifacts or pipelines are deployed to production.
+A key use case is ensuring the validity of data at ingestion—when the system receives data from external sources, such as other teams or vendors.
+Expectations also capture domain-specific knowledge about the data.
+When well-documented, they contribute to comprehensive data documentation and promote the adoption of best practices, such as data contracts.
+From a technical perspective, expectations are functions that take a tabular artifact (like a table or dataframe) as input and return a boolean value:

 project: